martvanburen/aiyu/README.md

 - Is this used in everyday speech?
 Or more just in written situations?
 - For each common usage of the word, make an real-life example sentence.

+## Idea #4: Enriching Flashcards

+Implement various deeplinks that enrich my Anki flashcards.
+When these links are clicked from a flashcard, the app would automatically find that flashcard through the Anki API and populate additional fields.
+Some potential examples:
+- Adding audio where it didn't exist before.
+- Adding an example sentence (and maybe also its audio).
+- Double-checking the translation is actually correct.

 ## Current Progress

 - [x] Basic app layout.